Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Demonstration of ZoMBI Mechanics

-Pigeonholing into the local minima of a function occurs when an optimization algorithm has insufficient learned knowledge of the manifold topology to continue exploring potentially profitable regions or when the algorithm's hyperparameters are improperly tuned, leading to overly exploitative tendencies \cite{Liu2022, Liang2021}.
-The \texttt{ZoMBI} algorithm's anti-pigeonholing capabilities are two-fold: (1) the zooming search bounds help the acquisition function to quickly stop sampling local minima once a better performing data point is found and (2) actively learned acquisition function hyperparameters use knowledge about the domain to help exit a local minimum.
-Figure \ref{fig:search} demonstrates the anti-pigeonholing capabilities of \texttt{ZoMBI} on optimizing a 5D Ackly function with both static and dynamic acquisition functions, compared to that of traditional BO.
 The needle-like global minimum is indicated by the red "x" and the local minima are indicated by the circular and pointed regions of the contour lines.
 The sampling density of each acquisition function is illustrated by the heatmap, where the darker colors indicate higher sampling density regions.
 The goal is to get high sampling density near the red "x".
 It is shown that without \texttt{ZoMBI} being activated, the LCB, LCB Adaptive, and EI acquisition functions all end up pigeonholing into local minima.
 However, EI Abrupt initially pigeonholes into a local minima but then switches from an exploitative to an explorative mode to jump out of the local minimum and converge closer to the global.
 Conversely, when running the optimization procedure with \texttt{ZoMBI} active, all of the acquisition functions except the most exploitative, EI, converge onto the global minimum fast.
 LCB Adaptive and EI are shown to initially start sampling towards a local minima, but as \texttt{ZoMBI} is iteratively activated, the search bounds zoom in closer to the global minimum.
-Thus, with the combination of active learning dynamic acquisition functions and zooming search bounds, pigeonholing into sub-optimal local minima can be more readily avoided while optimizing NiaH problems, although avoidance is not guaranteed, as shown by the sampling density of EI.
+Thus, with the combination of dynamic acquisition functions and zooming search bounds, pigeonholing into sub-optimal local minima can be more readily avoided while optimizing NiaH problems, although avoidance is not guaranteed, as shown by the sampling density of EI.
+The combination of the three foundational features of \texttt{ZoMBI}, (1) zooming bounds, (2) memory pruning, and (3) anti-pigeonholing drives fast optimization of NiaH problems and in most cases, does not sacrifice the ability to converge on the global optimum.